stacks-network/docs/src/pages/write-smart-contracts/clarinet.md

 ```

 This command creates a new directory and populates it with boilerplate configuration and testing files.
 The `toml` files
 located in the `settings` directory control the Clarinet environment.
-For example, the `Development.toml` file contains
+For example, the `Devnet.toml` file contains
 definitions for wallets in the local REPL environment, and their starting balances (in STX).

 ```toml